 This foundation has become a public interest incorporated foundation in 2011.

-Eight “Toyota Riken Overseas Predoctoral Fellows” have been selected so far in the fourth year of our “PhD.
-Scholarship Program”, and are pursuing their degrees at the University of Oxford, the University of Chicago, and other universities.
-We will continue to provide solid support until they receive their degrees, and we look forward to their success in the global stage after they have received them.
+3) 13 researchers have been selected as the “Toyota Riken Overseas Predoctoral Fellows (OSPDF)” under the “PhD.
+Scholarship Program” designed to foster young global human resources.
+The program is now in its fifth year, and the selected members have been pursuing degrees at the University of Oxford, the University of Chicago, and other universities.
+We will continue to support them until they receive their degrees, and we hope that they will be active on the international stage after receiving their degrees.

-This year again, Toyota Riken will strive to contribute to the development of science and technology as a center for human resource development, personnel network building, and the creation of new fields, particularly in the field of materials science research in our country.
-We appreciate your continued support and encouragement
+Toyota Riken will continue to contribute to the development of science and technology as a center for human resource development, human resource network building, and the creation of new fields of science and technology, particularly in the field of materials science research in Japan this year as well.
+We look forward to your continued support and encouragement.

 Dr. Kohei Tamao, President